 Brochure information/weather: We make every effort to ensure that the information contained in our brochure and on our website is as accurate as possible, and whilst correct at the time of publication, it may be subject to alteration.
-Please note that there is not a common classification system to grade hotels and resorts.
+Please note that there is not a common classification system in North America to grade hotels and resorts.
 We have graded hotels and resorts on our website and in our brochure on the basis of our knowledge and experience.
 If we receive prior notification of alterations to any accommodation, services or facilities we will inform you as soon as reasonably possible.
 It should be noted that destination information is for guidance purposes only and that the photographs printed in the brochure and on the website are used to give an impression of the accommodation and services offered.

 We cannot guarantee that the weather conditions will be suitable for sporting or other outdoor activities.
 The Company shall not be held responsible for any loss, delay or costs whatsoever connected with adverse or weather conditions which are inappropriate for your intended activities.